rokstrnisa/RokClock/README.markdown

     <start-time>,<end-time>,<main-project>,<sub-project>,<sub-sub-project>,...

-The times are currently displayed using the date format `"dd/MM/yyyy HH:mm:ss"`.
+The times are currently displayed using the date format `dd/MM/yyyy HH:mm:ss`.

 ## 3 Compilation (if not already compiled) ##
 Software required: